 with particular attention to priority issues affecting the entire continent.

 The heart of the website is the AfricaFocus Bulletin produced and

-distributed one to two times a week to over 5,000 subscribers, including
+distributed 2 to three times a month to over 5,000 subscribers, including

 individuals, organizations, and listservs.
 Current issues are featured on the homepage;

 a full archive is also available on the site.